KnudsenMorten/MicrosoftGraphPS/README.md

 | Connect-MicrosoftGraphPS       | Connect to Microsoft Graph using Azure App & Secret<br/>Connect to Microsoft Graph using Azure App & Certificate Thumprint<br/>Connect to Microsoft Graph using interactive login and scope |
 | Invoke-MgGraphRequestPS        | Invoke command with pagination support to get/put/post/patch/delete data using Microsoft Graph REST endpoint. |
 | InstallUpdate-MicrosoftGraphPS | Install latest version of MicrosoftGraphPS, if not found<br/>Update to latest version of MicrosoftGraphPS, if switch (-AutoUpdate) is set |

+## Download of MicrosoftGraphPS

+You can [find MicrosoftGraph here](https://raw.githubusercontent.com/KnudsenMorten/MicrosoftGraphPS/main/MicrosoftGraphPS.psm1) - or from [Powershell Gallery using this link](https://www.powershellgallery.com/packages/MicrosoftGraphPS)